sveltejs/svelte/documentation/docs/03-runtime/02-svelte-store.md

 The `svelte/store` module exports functions for creating [readable](/docs/svelte-store#readable), [writable](/docs/svelte-store#writable) and [derived](/docs/svelte-store#derived) stores.

 Keep in mind that you don't _have_ to use these functions to enjoy the [reactive `$store` syntax](/docs/svelte-components#script-4-prefix-stores-with-$-to-access-their-values) in your components.
-Any object that correctly implements `.subscribe`, unsubscribe, and (optionally) `.set` is a valid store, and will work both with the special syntax, and with Svelte's built-in [`derived` stores](/docs/svelte-store#derived).
+Any object that correctly implements the `subscribe` (including returning unsubscribe functions) and (optionally) `set` methods is a valid store, and will work both with the special syntax and with Svelte's built-in [derived stores](/docs/svelte-store#derived).

 This makes it possible to wrap almost any other reactive state handling library for use in Svelte.
 Read more about the [store contract](/docs/svelte-components#script-4-prefix-stores-with-$-to-access-their-values) to see what a correct implementation looks like.